-The Family Services Program Manager needs to be an individual with a Christian and professional commitment to work with staff, children and youth of all ages, birth families, the referring agency, community professionals, and the White's Family Services treatment team.
+The Clinical Supervisor needs to be an individual with a Christian and professional commitment to work with staff, children, and youth of all ages, birth families, the referring agency, community professionals, and the White's Family Services treatment team.

 Must possess strong leadership qualities, and be a positive role model.

 Must demonstrate excellent public relation skills and represent White’s in a professional manner: Will work to build strong relationships with outside agencies, both public and private, to develop a strong support base.